amatsagu/tempest/README.md

 For help feel free to open an issue on github.

 ## Contributing
-Contributions are welcomed but for bigger changes I would like first reaching out via Discord (invite `amatsagu`, id: `390394829789593601`) or create an issue to discuss your problems, intentions and ideas.
+Contributions are welcomed but for bigger changes I would like to first discuss your problem(s), intentions and/or ideas.
 Few rules before making a pull request:
 * Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 * Avoid using interfaces, generics or any/interface{} keywords
-    - As we focus on max performance, those elements should be skipped unless required to go forward
+    - As we focus on simplicity & performance, those elements should be avoided unless required to advance
 * Add link to document for new structs
     - Since `v1.1.0`, all structs have links to corresponding discord docs